a-bison/scrolls-py/scrolls/ast/pdoc/ast.md

 ast = scrolls.parse_scroll(tokenizer)
 ```

-The `AST` ([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) is a generic structure
+The `scrolls.ast.syntax.AST` ([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) is a generic structure
 that represents the semantic content of a script.
 This structure is what is actually interpreted by
 the Scrolls interpreter.
-See `scrolls.interpreter` for more detail on `AST` interpretation.
+See `scrolls.interpreter` for more detail on `scrolls.ast.syntax.AST` interpretation.
 See the following
 sections for a more detailed description of the parsing process.

 ## Tokenizing

-Parsing is done in two stages, tokenizing, and parsing.
+Parsing is done in two stages, lexical analysis (tokenizing), and syntactic analysis.
 First, the
-`Tokenizer` is used to break a script into a list of pieces, assigning
+`scrolls.ast.tokenizer.Tokenizer` is used to break a script into a list of pieces, assigning
 meaning to each.
-These pieces are called tokens (see `Token`).
+These pieces are called tokens (see `scrolls.ast.tokenizer.Token`).

 ```pycon
 >>> import scrolls